Los Angeles County reimposing indoor mask requirement

 The city in recent weeks has had an alarming number of new COVID-19 cases.

-Los Angeles County is reviving a requirement that masks be worn indoors, regardless of people's vaccination status, according to multiple West Coast reports.
+Los Angeles County is reviving a requirement that masks be worn indoors, regardless of one's vaccination status, according to multiple reports.

-The requirement will go into effect at 11:59 pm Saturday night, July 17.
+The requirement will go into effect at 11:59 p.m. on July 17.
 Some exceptions will apply.

+"We’re not where we need to be for the millions at risk of infection here in Los Angeles County, and waiting to do something will be too late, given what we’re seeing," L.A.
+County Health Officer Dr. Muntu Davis said in a virtual briefing with reporters.

+Davis said the order would be published in its entirety no later than Friday on the county's COVID-19 information website.

+The announcement came one month to the day after California dropped its statewide mask mandate for vaccinated people.

-The city has recently had an alarming number of new COVID-19 cases, and hospitalizations are on the rise.
+In recent days, the county has reported more than 1,000 new COVID-19 cases, with reports of COVID-19 related hospitalizations on the rise.

-The county had previously only recommended wearing masks indoors.
-Now, it is a requirement.
+"We took a chance in terms of lifting the physical distancing requirements as well as the capacity limits.
+We changed the masking at the time.
+We felt it was reasonable to do given the level of community transmission that we had at that moment," Davis said.
+"But this is not the same situation.
+We’re in a very different situation.
+This is not the same as what it was June 15."